 Assuming the candidate already holds a current TCIA TRA qualification, assessment will require a further two days of multi-pitch climbing.
 The assessment is conducted at a minimum of two venues (usually Freycinet for one day and then another multi-pitch cliff, e.g. Mt.
 Wellington Organ Pipes, Ben Lomond).
 Candidates are required to guide the equivalent of four half day multi-pitch climbs with two clients (one of which will be the assessor).
 Complex vertical rescues will be assessed.

 - Keep themselves and their clients safe at all times.

 - Demonstrate a well engrained safety check and briefing procedures.

 - Offer a quality experience to their clients.

 - Have a high level of efficiency with regard to protection placement, rigging and rope handling skills.

 - Be proficient at responding to any emergency situation that may arise.

 - Be competent at guiding clients on multi-pitch routes.

-- TRA qualification or equivalent is preferred as a prerequisite prior to MPG assessment.
+TCIA TRA qualification or equivalent is preferred as a prerequisite prior to MPG assessment.